 Picking up patterns

-Apple iPhone 5S utilises new fingerprint scanning technology – using low frequency radiowaves to map the patterns in the inner dermis (the layer of the skin just below the outer layer, or epidermis, shown in the image below).
+Apple iPhone 5S utilises new fingerprint scanning technology – using low frequency radiowaves to map the patterns in the inner dermis (the layer of the skin just below the outer layer, or epidermis.

 The scanned image of the fingerprint will be unaffected by damage to the outer skin layer.